 It’s interesting to me when you wear a piece of history.
 In a way everything has a history of course – it came from somewhere and came for a purpose.
 But some things have a legacy which is more compelling and iconic than the others.
 Though I have to admit that in today’s world we don’t necessarily pause and think about these things.
 But I find pausing and thinking so rewarding – so here is my latest reflection.

 Below are the things worth mentioning that I found in July 2014.
 I’d love to know if you are liking / hating this segment BTW Continue reading

 When was the last time you hung-out at the pool?
 What did you wear?
 Your swimming costume… boxers..?
 Here’s a look at wearing shorts by the pool.
 A real quick post because on a recent vacation, my hotel offered beautiful views.

-J. Crew’s 000 or XXXS sizing has met with a lot of criticism since it’s launch 2 weeks ago as it is the smallest size available to date.
+J. Crew’s 000 or XXXS sizing has met with a lot of criticism since it’s launch 2 weeks ago as it is the smallest size available till date.
 While it may seem ridiculous at first go, I can’t imagine why it has to be such a huge issue.
 While I have never tried on a J.Crew anything owing to its non-existent stores in India but from my experience with International brands like Zara, Mango etc. – sometimes even their XS does not fit too well.
-I am a petite pear with 26″ (natural) waist so I have no trouble finding my size in jeans but blouses are another story.
+I am a petite pear with 26″ (natural) waist so I have no trouble finding my size in jeans but blouses are another story altogether.
 Continue reading

 Guess what my latest obsession is when it comes to decor – cloth hangers !
 Quite an unlikely choice you think?
 Well, can’t blame you – anyone will think so.
 But recently I had been coming across so many instances of pictures in which cloth hangers were used differently that I had to put together a list !
 After all looking at ordinary objects in new light is quite interesting.
 Continue reading